 More obvious website protection methods for broken authentication include:

 - enforcing password complexity — “Your password must be at least 8 characters long and include at least one number, one upper-case letter, and one lower-case letter.”

 - limiting login attempts before which the account is suspended (for a specific time or till the user contacts the site admins) and alerting the admins

 Security misconfiguration is a wide topic, as this can happen at any stage and with any part of your website: a database, a network, a server, a framework, storage, or just about anything else.
+This is important if you want to know how to protect a website from hackers.
 Configuration weaknesses can be exploited to gain access to system functionality.
 Depending on where the vulnerability is, such access can be partial or complete.
 Examples of misconfiguration:

 - You haven’t disabled default accounts/passwords.

 - Access permissions to the cloud aren’t securely configured.

 - Your error messages display sensitive information like usernames, passwords, or email addresses.

 The first thing to do to avoid misconfiguration is to remove all that’s unused — features, samples, frameworks, etc. The next step is to ensure the same configuration for all environments and check its performance regularly.
 A well-thought-out architecture is a must.